cybercongress/go-cyber/docs/rpc.md

 ## Notifications (WebSocket-specific)

-Cyberd uses standard JSON-RPC notifications to notify clients of changes rather than requiring clients to poll cyberd for updates.
+Pussyd uses standard JSON-RPC notifications to notify clients of changes rather than requiring clients to poll cyberd for updates.
 JSON-RPC notifications are a subset of requests, but do not contain an ID.
 The notification type is categorized by the `query` params field.